 A cash award will be presented to the awardee.
-INRC will nominate the 2017 Collaborative Spirit Awardee for national consideration at the May, 2018 Neighborhoods, USA (NUSA) conference to be held in Birmingham, AL May 23-26, 2018.
+INRC will nominate the 2018 Collaborative Spirit Awardee for national consideration at the May, 2019 Neighborhoods, USA (NUSA) conference to be held in Palm Springs, CA.

 2017 Collaborative Spirit Award Finalists

 On June 8, 2017, Bean Creek Neighborhood Association on the southside hosted the Bean Creek “Progressive Meet and Greet” in partnership with several neighborhood faith-based congregations.
 Revitalized in 2016, the Association collaborated with several area churches and businesses in the area to promote the event.
 Beginning at Good Shepherd Catholic Church and traveling to Garfield Christian Church, St. Andrew Methodist Church, and ending with a community meal at Villa Baptist Church, 100 neighbors joined the Meet and Greet, got to know one another and learn more about their neighborhood’s history.
 As a result of coming together for the Meet and Greet, block parties were planned for July and August, and the community came together for National Night Out at Eleanor Skillen School 34.